almarklein/asgineer/README.md

 ## Installation and dependencies

-Asgish needs Python 3.6 or higher.
+Asgineer needs Python 3.6 or higher.
 To install or upgrade, run:
 ```
-$ pip install asgish --upgrade
+$ pip install asgineer --upgrade
 ```

-Asgish has zero hard dependencies, but it needs an ASGI server to run on, like [Uvicorn](https://github.com/encode/uvicorn), [Hypercorn](https://gitlab.com/pgjones/hypercorn), or
+Asgineer has zero hard dependencies, but it needs an ASGI server to run on, like [Uvicorn](https://github.com/encode/uvicorn), [Hypercorn](https://gitlab.com/pgjones/hypercorn), or